Treasure hunters

 It is important to note the following points:

-• squad size is limited to 10 clones, and the number of such squads on your account is not limited;
+• The squad size is limited to 10 clones, and there is no limit to the number of such squads on your account.

-• each clone that you want to include in the squad must resign from the squad, security, gang or bandit army;
+• Each clone you want to include in the squad must resign from the squad, guard, gang or bandit army.

-• You can dismiss a clone from a squad or disband the entire squad no earlier than 24 hours after the last battle of the group;
+• You can dismiss a clone from a squad or disband the entire squad no earlier than 24 hours after the group’s last battle.

-• on one day, each squad has the opportunity to find up to three caches, which means that the squad can make 3 moves.
+• In one day, each squad has the opportunity to find up to three caches, which means that the squad can make 3 moves.

-• the squad leader must have at least 0 stamina and at least 10 health to make the next move;
+• The leader of the squad must have at least 0 stamina and at least 10 health to make the next move.

-• if your squad holds a cache and you attack another cache, then the amount gold of these caches will be summed up;
+• If your squad holds a cache and you attack another cache, the sum of the gold from these caches will be added up to one.

-• An unlimited number of attacks can be made on a guarded cache.
+• An unlimited number of attacks can be carried out on a protected cache.

 When your treasure hunting party discovers a cache and begins to guard it, it does not mean that the cache is protected forever.
 Other clone squads may notice the guarded cache and try to attack it.
 In this case, your guard unit must successfully repel the attack in order to hold the cache.
 Otherwise, the cache goes to the attacking side.
 A squad cannot attack a cache guarded by a squad from the same account.